Johan André PRO said over 4 years ago on Tracking Changes on Action Text :

 It should take the content of the version and set it to the related content.
 This of course would then create a new version based on this version.

-Rocela Durazo said almost 4 years ago on Tracking Changes on Action Text :
+Rocela Durazo said over 4 years ago on Tracking Changes on Action Text :

 Hi Dave, wondering if we want to track a version of an article when the title change, is it posible to found if the record.title change in the initializer or how can we achieve this ?

-David Kimura PRO said almost 4 years ago on Tracking Changes on Action Text :
+David Kimura PRO said over 4 years ago on Tracking Changes on Action Text :

 You can do that with something existing like paper_trail.
 Or for other attributes, you could role your own solution as a concern; similar to what we did in this episode. https://www.driftingruby.com/episodes/auditing-with-paper-trail